shwetaswain/supermarket-sales-analysis/README.md

 2. Open the Python file `grocery_analysis.py`
 3. Run it in VS Code / Jupyter Notebook

+## 📈 Results
+Highest Sales were done by Females
+Highest Sales by Productline was from bevarages Highest Sales was Done By City Naypyitaw
+Highest sales were observed in the month of Januaury Most Preferred Payment distrubution was CASH
+Highest gross income was by Branch C
+Highest  rating was 6.5

 ## ✅ Status
 Completed and ready to be showcased on resume & GitHub